26. Skip to content

 export MODSSC_GRAPH_VIEWS_CACHE_DIR=/tmp/modssc_cache/graph_views

-Run the same config on multiple seeds:
+Run the same config on specific seeds:

 run: